Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: African AmericansArts, Letters, MusicCemeteries & Burial SitesEntertainment.
 In addition, it is included in the Mississippi Blues Trail series list.
 A significant historical year for this entry is 1936.

 Location.
 33° 33.796′ N, 90° 12.923′ W. Marker is near Greenwood, Mississippi, in Leflore County.
-Marker is on Money Road (County Road 518) 0.2 miles north of County Road 151, on the left when traveling north.
+It is on Money Road (County Road 518) 0.2 miles north of County Road 151, on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: 63530 County Road 518, Greenwood MS 38930, United States of America.
-Touch for directions.

 Robert Johnson Marker photos image.
 Click for full size.

-Photographed By Mark Hilton, September 13, 2014
+Photographed by Mark Hilton, September 13, 2014

 3. Robert Johnson Marker photos